Raster

 Authenticate every REST request with an API key and pin the API version.

 Every Raster REST request is authenticated with an API key and pinned to a specific API version.
-Both are sent as HTTP headers — there is no /v1 URL segment, no client SDK to install.
+Both are sent as HTTP headers.

 API keys